Trans women shouldn't compete in female sport - PM

 British Cycling's transgender regulations require riders to have had testosterone levels below five nanomoles per litre for a 12-month period prior to competition.

-However, the UCI has not yet completed its own process around Bridge's eligibility to race in international competitions - meaning Bridges could not participate.
+However, the UCI has not yet completed its own process around Bridges' eligibility to race in international competitions - meaning she could not participate.

 In May 2021 - while still transitioning and racing in male events - she finished 43rd out of 45 riders in the elite men's criterium at the Loughborough Cycling Festival and in September she was second to last in the Welsh National Championship road race, a 12km lap behind the winner.